kuhumcst/DanNet/README.md

 Querying DanNet
 ---------------
-The easiest way to query DanNet currently is by compiling and running the Clojure code, then navigating to the `dk.wordnet.dk` namespace in the Clojure REPL.
+The easiest way to query DanNet currently is by compiling and running the Clojure code, then navigating to the `dk.cst.dannet.db` namespace in the Clojure REPL.
 From there, you can use a variety of query methods as described in [queries.md](doc/queries.md).

 At the moment, there is no graphical user interface available for querying DanNet - that is still to come!
 One option might be setting up [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/), which is a web-based application for querying Apache Jena using SPARQL.
 This requires either setting up DanNet as a persistent [TDB database](https://jena.apache.org/documentation/tdb/index.html) or creating as Fuseki instance from a published DanNet dataset.